SadServers

 The location of the Brotli source code is at /home/admin/ngx_brotli.
 The nginx source code (needed to compile the modules) is located at /home/admin/nginx-1.18.0.
 From the ngx_brotli repository first you need to compile the brotli dependencies and then configure and make modules for Nginx.
 Afer that you need to add the modules to the Nginx configuration.

-After installing the modules, you need to make sure the responses from the server are being server with compression.
+After installing the modules, you need to make sure the responses from the server are being served with compression.

 Create a port-forward to port 80 from the server to your computer and check the header Content-Encoding, responses must return br for Brotli compression.
 You can also use curl -H "Accept-Encoding: br, gzip" -I http://localhost to check the header.